 Foods For Chickenpox

 A healthy and nutritious diet can greatly help a patient suffering from chickenpox in speeding up the recovery process.
 Building a robust immune system is key to avert the risk of seasonal diseases.
 Mother Nature has bestowed upon us a whole lot of natural foods and herbs that have tremendous potential to trigger the immune response.
-Brew a cup of turmeric root tea and consume early in the morning on an empty stomach that confers immunity to the cells to combat seasonal infections.
-Adding a rich array of gut-healing prebiotics like onion, garlic, bananas and leeks promote overall health.
-Including antihistamine foods such as broccoli, spinach, kiwi, apples and strawberries are beneficial to prevent the body from secreting histamine which leads to scratching and infection.
-In addition, patients suffering from chickenpox can take ½ tsp. of powder peppercorns with honey to ease inflammation and body aches.
+Brew a cup of turmeric root tea and consume it early in the morning on an empty stomach, which confers immunity to the cells to combat seasonal infections.
+Adding a rich array of gut-healing prebiotics like onion, garlic, bananas, and leeks promotes overall health.
+Including antihistamine foods such as broccoli, spinach, kiwi, apples, and strawberries is beneficial to prevent the body from secreting histamine, which leads to scratching and infection.
+In addition, patients suffering from chickenpox can take ½ tsp. of powdered peppercorns with honey to ease inflammation and body aches.

 Foods To Include: